-The early embryo has a protein shell surrounding it, the zona pellucidae.
+The early embryo has a protein shell surrounding it called the zona pellucida.
 The embryo must break out of this shell (hatch) before attaching itself to the uterine wall.
 Assisted hatching involves creating a gap in this outer shell (either chemically or mechanically) to potentially aid in attachment.
-This is more commonly done in older women or those who have had previously unsuccessful IVF cycles.

 A blastocyst is an embryo that has developed to the point of having two different cell components and a fluid cavity.
-The embryo usually reaches this stage by day five after fertilization.
+The embryo usually reaches this stage five days after fertilization.

-CBAVD (Congenital Bilateral Absence of the Vas Deferens):
+Congenital Bilateral Absence of the Vas Deferens (CBAVD):

 The vas deferens is the tube which transports the sperm from the testicle during ejaculation.
 Occasionally, this is absent.
 This can be found in patients who carry the gene for cystic fibrosis.

 Thin tube of varying lengths and sizes, which is used to insert embryos or sperm into the uterine cavity.

 Canal which runs through the center of the cervix connecting the vaginal vault on one side to the uterine cavity on the other side.